 Tip #4: Pack simply.

 Plastic snap-lid food containers accommodate many models and protect well from crushing and moisture.
 Containers fit nicely in small shipping boxes.
 You might add crumpled newspaper or bubble wrap for stability.
-If you use something messy like packing peanuts or shredded paper, corral it in a zip-top bag.
+Do not use packing peanuts.
+Bubble wrap or soft crumpled paper is preferred.

 To give you some idea of what we are looking for, you can see photographs of past year winners here.